 A tunnel studded in acid corrosion shoots straight to C in the mesa.
 Where the tunnel

 pierces this cave, a sad giant porcupine lies imprisoned to an anvil beside a bale of soggy

 grass and a dead wizard by a 20ft chain.

 The different influences and details pile up and they should be overwhelming or render the whole a cacophonic, incoherent mess but somehow everything feels JUST congruent.
-It’s like you are reading a DnD module made by someone who remains entirely unspoiled by all of the conventions and tropes of DnD while remaining entirely cognizant of its influences.
+It’s like you are reading a DnD module made by someone who remains entirely unspoilt by all of the conventions and tropes of DnD while remaining entirely cognizant of its influences and origins.

-The third level, and I use the order loosely, since it is possible to reach almost any place in the dungeon from any level with the exception of the Third One which is notoriously difficult to reach.
-The third level is the Inner Keep, inviolate to this day, littered with ancient traps and the bones of dead dwarves and orcs alike.
-This one feels the most like the mines of Moria, coupled with a hefty dose of Hammers of the God, or for that manner any other adventure where the spirits of the vanquished dwarves do not rest lightly.
+The third level, and I use the order loosely, since it is possible to reach almost any place in the dungeon from any level with the exception of the Third One which is difficult to reach.
+The third level is the Inner Keep, inviolate to the present day, littered with ancient traps and the bones of dead dwarves and orcs alike.
+This one feels the most like the mines of Moria, coupled with a hefty dose of Hammers of the God, or for that manner any other adventure where the spirits of the vanquished dwarves rest but lightly.
 There is some absolutely epic magical shit going on here.